top of page

 What Often Goes Unnoticed

-Many neurodivergent students spend years trying to decode expectations they were never explicitly taught—often internalizing confusion, frustration, or the belief that they’re “missing something.”
+Many neurodiverse people spend years trying to decode expectations they were never explicitly taught.
+They may internalize confusion, frustration, shame, or the belief that they are “missing something” everyone else somehow understands.

 I’m an Odd Duck explores these experiences not to assign blame, but to bring clarity.